hubo1989/marktext/README.md

   Are more than welcome!

-- You can find a basic list of commands for getting around this repo below, but otherwise - the file structure should be **very similar to the original marktext**
+- You can find a basic list of commands for getting around this repo below, but otherwise - the file structure should be **very similar to the original marktext-next**

 # 5. Code Optimizations and Improvements